Please click the course title for the course description and learning objectives

 4. Participants will be able to demonstrate their growing ability to use Adlerian counseling methods.

 Early recollections are a dynamic metaphor for an individual’s opinion of the world, others, and the self in that world.
 The early memories of people who had traumatic life experiences would show us how an individual “decided” (subconsciously) to answer the challenges of life, what strengths they have for that task, and what might hold them back.
 The workshop addresses Adlerian understanding of trauma and the lifestyle contributing to traumatic experiences.
 The workshop involves demonstrations, small groups, and dyadic Early Recollection work, focusing on traumatic experiences and the strengths in overcoming traumatic lifestyle “shock.”
 This course is designed for primarily therapists and students, but others are welcome too.
-Learning Objectives:
+Learning Objectives: The course is sponsored by Adler University for 10 continuing education hours for psychologists.
+The course is open to psychologists and non-psychologists.
+The course is sponsored by Adler University for 10 continuing education hours for IL marriage and family therapists.
+The course is open to all.

 1. Participants will define the Adlerian view of trauma.